XiaoMi/themis/readme.md

 **Percolator Result**

-The [percolator](http://research.google.com/pubs/pub36726.html) tests the read/write performance for single-column transaction(represents the worst case of percolator) and gives the relative drop compared to BigTable as follow table.
+[percolator](http://research.google.com/pubs/pub36726.html) tests the read/write performance for single-column transaction(represents the worst case of percolator) and gives the relative drop compared to BigTable as follow table.

 **Themis Result**